 What to do after 12th?

-Also, always choose your degree over a college brand.
-Ultimately, that will help you decide what you want to do in the longer run.
-A college brand can only take you so far if you’re in the wrong field and don’t perform as well as you would have if you had chosen your favourite subject at the degree level.
+- Always choose your degree over a college brand.
+Ultimately, that will help you decide what you want to do in the long run.
+A college brand can only take you so far if you’re in the wrong field and don’t perform as well as you would have if you had chosen your favorite subject at the degree level.